mimimimi2002/googleSTEP/week4/README.md

 ```

-We successfully extend the path and still the loop goes on and now the length of the long path is 70359.
+We successfully extend the path and the length of the long path is 141741.